Sorry, this program is not available for local students.

 - education research and development organisations to advance technologies

-- government organisations with telecommunications engineers employed in transport, defence, security, meteorology and emergency services.
+Opportunities will also exist with government organisations that employ telecommunications engineers in transport, defence, security, meteorology and emergency services.

 Graduates may also run their own commercial or consulting business.